 Samhuinn Fire Festival at Calton Hill, Edinburgh (October 31, 2019)

 Samhuinn Fire Festival is the annual event held every October on Hallowe’en night at Calton Hill in central Edinburgh.
-This traditional Celtic festival, organised by the Beltane Fire Society as a sister event of Beltane Fire Festival, is the real feast for the eyes.
+This traditional Celtic festival, organized by the Beltane Fire Society is a sister event of Beltane Fire Festival, a real feast for the eyes.
 It features incredibly colourful costumes of Celtic folklore characters, vibrant musical and street theatre performances, and the incredible fire show.
 Samhuinn (or Samhain) used to be a pagan festival at the end of the harvest season.
-Traditionally, consists of fireplay, drumming, and dance performance dedicated to a dramatic interaction between the Summer and Winter Kings.
+Traditionally, it consists of fireplay, drumming, and dance performances dedicated to a dramatic interaction between the Summer and Winter Kings.